 There is a lot of talk about Bug out bag lists and how to make a Wilderness Survival Pack.
-I fully encourage everyone to pack these survival bags and have them ready to go in case an emergency strikes.
+I fully encourage everyone to pack these survival bags and have them ready in case of an emergency.

 But, when a disaster occurs, there is a good chance it will happen while you are at home or work.

-Considering that a staggering 80% of Americans live in urban areas, it only makes sense that you’d want to have an urban survival kit to help you through the disaster.
+Considering that 80% of Americans live in urban areas, it only makes sense that you’d want an urban survival kit to help you through the disaster.

 Why You Need an Urban Survival Kit